AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/clean.code.rules.md

 ## Avoid complexity
 - Divide complex instructions into steps.
-- Use early return guards.
+- Use early return guards for invalid or trivial cases.
-- Extract and call inner blocks of conditional or repetitive code.
+- Extract inner blocks of conditional or repetitive code.

+## Short functions or methods
+- Keep them small and focused.
+- Keep parameters to a minimum.
+- Separate pure functions from function with side effects.

 ## Structure the data
 - Prefer structures over primitives.
 - Prefer composition over inheritance.
 - Place validations near the definitions.

-## Cohesion vs coupling
+## More cohesion, less coupling
 - Place together things that change together.
 - Show behavior, hide implementation details.
 - Wrap external dependencies with adapters.